-- should adopt publication policy which supports maximum transparency;
+- should adopt publication policies that support maximum transparency,

-- are required to provide clear explanations of the expectations of the authors and reviewers in the process of publishing;
+- are required to provide clear explanations of the expectations of the authors and reviewers during the publishing process,

-- keep the data and ideas they have come across during the publishing process and not use them for their own benefit;
+- keep confidential the data and ideas they have come across during the publishing process and not use them for their own benefit,

-- should withdraw from editing or reviewing those manuscripts where there is any form of conflict of interest which may arise from a competitive, cooperative or other kinds of relationship with some of the authors or institutions associated with the manuscript;
+- should withdraw from editing or reviewing those manuscripts where there is any form of conflict of interest which may arise from a competitive, cooperative or another type of relationship with some of the authors or institutions associated with the manuscript,

-- in case of an editorial conflict of interest, the guidelines proposed by the COPE should be adhered to;
+- in case of an editorial conflict of interest, the COPE guidelines should be adhered to,

 - should take all steps to ensure high quality of the published works.